-Let’s say you read Gaia’s Garden by Toby Hemenway and it sounds really convincing that permaculture is the way to create a ‘resilient, dynamic backyard ecosystem’.
-So you decide to use some of the techniques in the book and see where it leads you.
-You tell all your friends that you’re doing it.
+Let’s say you read Gaia’s Garden by Toby Hemenway and it sounds really convincing that permaculture is the way to create a “resilient, dynamic backyard ecosystem”.
+You decide to use some of the techniques in the book and see where it leads you.
+You tell all your friends you’re doing it.
 But at some point you lose steam.

 In either case, understanding more about how nature works as a whole system would empower you to self-regulate your backyard ecosystem with confidence over time.
 But as it is, it’s just you and your book, and you’re not receiving any feedback or encouragement that you’re on the right track, so you become less inspired, and eventually the book joins its friends on a shelf.

 Mistake #2: Assuming that Permaculture Experts aren’t as knowledgeable as Agriculture and Conservation Experts.

 Your first clue that permaculture science could well be the system your backyard, farm, or land conservation program needs to propel itself into greatness is precisely because the permaculture community claims that it can be utilized in all of these scenarios.

 What kind of wackos would make such a wild claim if they hadn’t seen its success in backyards, market farms, and land restoration projects?

 Many well-meaning agricultural and conservation experts skim snippets about permaculture and assume they know exactly what it is and why it’s NOT the solution for their endeavor.

 Remember, permaculture requires skilled training like any professional arena.
 Cherry-picking information won’t provide reliable conclusions.